 Apply fertilizer fortnightly during flowering and fruiting, or as per the labels instructions for application and frequency.

-How Long Does It Take To Harvest
+How Long Does It Take Strawberries To Grow

 From flowering to harvest, strawberries take 4-6 weeks.